shreyas-chougale/Mock-Interview/README.md

 # Interview Coach AI

-PrepForge AI Mock Interview is a simple interview coaching project with a Flask backend and a static frontend.
+PrepForge is an AI-powered mock interview platform that helps users practice technical and behavioral interviews with real-time AI-generated questions, speech support, and intelligent answer evaluation.

+Built using Flask, PostgreSQL, Vanilla JavaScript, and Google Gemini AI.

 ## Project structure